 Weaving the Park

-Alongside For Submersion by Sarah Rosalena Brady, is Weaving the Park, a series of arts workshops for inter-tribal Indigenous youth made possible by our partnership with The Chapter House, an Indigenous-led art organization, and Rosalena Brady.
-These arts workshops focus on the intergenerational exchange of Indigenous knowledge and culture by combining traditional Native craft with digital technology.
+Alongside For Submersion by Sarah Rosalena is Weaving the Park, a series of arts workshops for intertribal Indigenous youth made possible by our partnership with The Chapter House, an Indigenous-led art organization, and Rosalena.
+These arts workshops focused on the intergenerational exchange of Indigenous knowledge and culture by combining traditional Native craft with digital technology.

 Meet the workshop facilitators and learn more about the workshop they each hosted below.